MartinP7r/AckGen/README.md

 ## Overview

 It automatically generates a `plist` file containing the title and license information for all Swift packages used in your project.
+This can be used to feed a SwiftUI List or UITableView dataSource in your app.

 |||
 |---|---|